sermon: Satan (Part 3)

 2. The demons are hopelessly divided and a kingdom divided against itself cannot stand.
-They can't really get their act together because they are operating out of self-centeredness, self-indulgence—it's every man for himself.
-Once in a while they'll get their act together for a little while, they'll cooperate, but only because there is a commonality they want to accomplish.
+They cannot really get their act together because they are operating out of self-centeredness, self-indulgence—it is every man for himself.
+Once in a while they will get their act together for a little while, they will cooperate, but only because there is a commonality they want to accomplish.
 But most of the time they are hopelessly divided.

 3. They know God exists and they tremble.
 Tremble actually means terrified.
 They are terrified of God, not like men who shake their fists at God.
 The demons are afraid of God and that has a tendency to keep them in line.